Ricotta Cheese Cookies

 Inspired by my cream cheese cookies, I recreated the popular Italian-inspired cookie that uses real ricotta cheese in the dough.

 Now, don’t fret or think this is some odd combination.
 The ricotta dissolves with the sugar and butter, almost like it’s cream.
-When combined with some other fun ingredients and a touch of lemon, it makes the most incredible-tasting cookie that is perfect for Christmas, Easter, or any occasion.
+When combined with other fun ingredients and a touch of lemon, it makes the most incredible-tasting cookie, perfect for Christmas, Easter, or any occasion.
 I promise you, you won’t taste it!

 Table of Contents